User Guide

 Upon running

-command and returns the student list.
-It also outputs the success message oflist
+history 1from the result above, it runs thelistcommand and returns the student list.
+It also outputs the success message oflist.

 Clearing all entries : clear